 The general fund is the chief operating fund of the Town of Belville.
-At the end of the current fiscal year, the Town of Belville's fund balance available in the General Fund was \$71,164 with a toal fund balance of \$903,654.
-The Town currently has an available fund balance of \$71,164 or 4% of general fund expenditures.
+At the end of the current fiscal year, the Town of Belville's fund balance available in the General Fund was \$868,615, while total fund balance reached \$1,760,019.
+The Town currently has an available fund balance of 87% of general fund expenditures, and total fund balance represents 177% of the same amount.

 General Fund Budgetary Highlights.
 During the fiscal year, the Town revised the budget on several occasions.
-Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.
+Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as federal and State grants; and 3) increases in appropriations that become necessary to maintain services.